hushaudio/rivet-oobabooga-plugin/README.md

 ### BaseURL Support
 Settings option for the Oobabooga API base URL.
 This is useful for users who are serving the api on a different port or host than the default localhost:5000 of v1.02.

+### Unload Model Node
+This node will unload the currently loaded model.
+This is great for freeing up memory programatically or when you need to load a LoRA.

 ### Lora Loading
 You can now load loras with your models.
+Only tested with Llama2 (7b, 13b, 34b)

-Please note that when you load a model you need to load the LoRA with it, you cannot do them seperately.
+Please note that when you load a model you need to load the LoRA with it, you cannot do them separately.
 There are also some restrictions when using Llama2, I have needed to unload my Llama 2 models when I change a LoRA and only 1 LoRA works at a time.
 Not tested with other models.

 ## REMOVED: